fancy-membership fancy-stage fancy-tickets location up phone email facebook twitter avatar

 When & Where:

-• Sign up to attend in-person auditions on Monday or Tuesday June 10th & 11th, OR submit a video audition by 11:59pm on Sunday June 9th.
+• Sign up to attend in-person auditions on Sunday June 30th, OR submit a video audition by 11:59pm on Saturday June 29th.

 • In person auditions will take place downtown at The Rose Theater.